greghart/powerputtygo/sqlp/README.md

 ### Generics/mapping scanning support

-Reflect is very useful for helping make declarative models, but ultimately may be too slow for your purposes.
-Generics allow us to approach similar goals without the performance overhead.
+Reflect is very useful for helping make declarative models, but ultimately may be too slow or fragile for your purposes.
+Generics allow us to approach similar goals without the performance or abstraction overhead.
 We can use mappers to handle mapping column names to target addresses in our struct that we want to scan into.

 ```go
 petMapper := sqlp.Mapper[pet]{